-Graduation time is just around the corner and now is the time to prepare your resume and keep it ready for placements.
 With not much job experience to show off, you might wonder what is your strong point to show in your resume.
 It is all the projects you have done during the course of your academic years that will give the employers a fair idea about the work you will be capable of doing.
-It is the project experiences that when showcased will capture the attention of employers and help your resume get picked.

-Let’s have a look at how to write a project description in resume for freshers.
+How to write a project description in resume for freshers

 For example: Led a team of 4 and was instrumental in successfully completing “project name” and “project goals, objectives, timeline, budget”.
 Collaborated with the Marketing head and Program Supervisor from ABC company.

 Your skills and achievements showcase your strengths and abilities in the resume.
-Only when you quantify and mention them, will the employer know how much you can contribute to the organisation.
+Only when you quantify and mention them, will the employer know how much you can contribute to the organization.
 Of course, when you’re experienced, you can add a separate skills and achievements section, but since you’re a fresher, your project work will speak for itself.
-Speak about any new skill or technology you learnt to perform the project responsibilities and talk about the various job responsibilities you handled.
+Speak about any new skills or software you learnt to perform the project responsibilities and talk about the various job responsibilities you handled.

 Your results should show in your description.
 Writing about the project objective and your skills isn’t enough.
 You need to talk about how the project ended up happening.
 Remember, be sure to quantify your accomplishment and not just talk about the whole project process.
 The more an employer understands ‘how much’ this project has given you, he may be able to gauge your capabilities better.